JoeZhang229/BrewOver/README.md

 ### Technical Details

 The application separates user created drinks and API generated content.
 I had challenges separating the API data and user created content, and destructuring the API into usable content for my application.
+I also had to make sure my backend recognized which was user content vs API content, and to handle the data differently.

 ### Features